sendgrid/smtpapi-php/USAGE.md

 The `Header::setSections()` allows you to set multiple sections in a single array.

-This is good when sending out multiple emails where no dynamic variation is required.
+This is useful when sending out multiple emails, where no dynamic variation is required.

 This will reset any section key-pairs that have previously been set.